 Why Live in Highland

-Highland Historic District in Waterloo, known locally as Highland, is the city's oldest neighborhood, featuring a mix of small houses and older mansions.
-The area is characterized by its diverse architectural styles, including Dutch Colonial, Tudor Revival, Prairie, Four Square, Colonial Revival, and Neo-classical homes, many designed by renowned architects like Mortimer Cleveland.
-Homes range from under 1,000 square feet to around 3,000 square feet, with materials varying from brick and stone to stucco and wood.
-Highland Square Park, located centrally, offers a playscape, picnic tables, and open fields, while Highland Park at the north end features a basketball court and larger picnic areas, making it popular for gatherings.
-The neighborhood is driver-centric, with downtown Waterloo just under 2 miles away, Cedar Falls 9 miles west, and Evansdale 3 miles east.
+Highland is a historic district in Waterloo.
+It's the city's oldest neighborhood, featuring a mix of small houses and older mansions.
+The area is characterized by its diverse architectural styles, including Dutch Colonial, Tudor Revival, Prairie, American Foursquare, Colonial Revival and Neo-classical homes, many designed by renowned architects like Mortimer Cleveland.
+Highland Square Park offers a playscape, picnic tables and open fields, while Highland Park at the north end features a basketball court and larger picnic areas.
+The neighborhood is car-dependent, with downtown Waterloo just under 2 miles away, Cedar Falls 9 miles west and Evansdale 3 miles east.
 Residents have access to All in Grocers, just 1.5 miles west, and various dining options along East 4th Street, including Rockets Bakery and El Patron Family Mexican.
-Highland's proximity to downtown Waterloo provides easy access to numerous annual events, such as Iowa’s largest Irish Fest, Cedar Valley Pride Fest, and My Waterloo Days.
-The neighborhood's schools, including Highland Elementary, George Washington Carver Academy, and Waterloo East High, have average ratings.
+Highland's proximity to downtown Waterloo means there's easy access to numerous annual events, such as Iowa’s largest Irish Fest, Cedar Valley Pride Fest and My Waterloo Days.
+Neighborhood schools include Highland Elementary, George Washington Carver Academy and Waterloo East High.

 Frequently Asked Questions